(Warning! This review contains some spoilers for Attack on Titan. You have been warned.)

 Take the protagonist for example.
 Remember Naruto and how he always screams “I WILL SAVE SASUKE DATEBAYO!” every 5 minutes to the point you want to strangle him?
 Well this one here is not any better since all he does is yelling “I WILL DEFEAT ALL THE GIANTS DATEBAYO!”
 It has that irritating always-angry, totally-stupid shonen thing you find pretty much everywhere and no amount of dramatic backdrop manages to make him anything more than that.
 Also, his backdrop did not form his personality, as he was BORN angry; he did not become angry because of the titans.
 And just like all typical shonen heroes he has special powers, special family, special friends, is plot armoured, and in general has everything working to his favour despite being nothing but yet another ill-mannered youth.
 But hey, we gotta pamper our main audience somehow and this effortless stereotype works just fine; so why try harder?

 Other characters include:

 - An aloof girl who loves potatoes and talks like a retard; because all shows need a comic relief idiot.

 - A local aristocrat who exists to show what a selfish asshole he is, letting everyone die just so he can escape with his money and not thinking about it twice; since as well all know adults in shonen are all assholes and only teenagers are the goodhearted folks who do all the work and save the day.

-- Kidnapers who kill and sell people for prostitutes, just so we can hate them and wish them dead 10 seconds after they are introduced.
+- Kidnapers who kill and sell people as prostitutes, just so we can hate them and wish them dead 10 seconds after they are introduced.